 From trailer park to townhouses

 By the year 2015 the elderly owners of the University Trailer Park knew that they would have to sell, as their children did not want to continue managing the site.
 The owners sought to sell to a developer who would work with them on gradually moving the residents out to other housing.
-The deadline for the residents of the trailer park to move out, was June 2017.
+Residents had been notified before the “move-out clock” officially started running in June 2016.
+The deadline for all of the residents of the trailer park to move out, was June 2017.

-At the start of the relocation process there were 63 occupied trailers in University Trailer Park.
-A relocation specialist worked with each individual or family to assist them with their search for another place to live.
+At the start of the relocation process in 2016 there were 63 occupied trailers in University Trailer Park.
+A relocation specialist worked with each individual or family to assist them with their search for another place to live, including applications for low-income or seniors housing.
 State law RCW 59.18.440 specifies relocation assistance for low-income tenants.
 Seattle’s Tenant Relocation Assistance Ordinance added some money to the basic state level and Seattle City Council allocated money in the budget for relocation assistance to the residents of University Trailer Park.
+Relocation assistance was intended to help residents pay deposits and first-last months’ rent at apartments or other places to live.

 The developer of the new townhouse project is Intracorp.
 They hired Nicholson Kovalchick Architects to design the townhouses.
 The beginning of the application process took place on April 11, 2016, when the plan was presented at the Northeast Area Design Review Board meeting.
 Design Review meetings are open to the public and I attended to see the presentations for the trailer-park-to-townhouses project.